 “Do not destroy the work of God for food’s sake.”
 Romans 14-20.

-Once again he asks for more, so that not only must we not oblige him, but tolerance must also be shown towards him.
-Likewise, he did this on many occasions, such as when he practiced circumcision, when he shaved his head, and when he offered that Jewish sacrifice.
-The Apostle Paul did not say to that person, “I will do this thing.”
-Rather, he addressed it as an opinion, so as not to make him who is weak in faith slack or indifferent.
-What should he say?
-“It is good not to eat meat.”
-Why do I say meat?
-Whether it's wine, or anything else like that that could be tripped over, let's avoid it.
+Again he asks more, so that not only should we not compel him, but also show tolerance towards him.
+And he has often done this, as when he practiced circumcision, and when he shaved his head, and when he offered that Jewish sacrifice.
+And the apostle Paul did not say to him, I will do this, but he addresses it as an opinion, lest he who is weak in faith should be made the more slack or indifferent.
+And what does he say?
+“It is good not to eat flesh.”
+And why do I say flesh?
+Whether it be wine, or anything else like that which can offend, let us avoid it.

-So there is nothing that can equal the salvation of a brother.
-This is what Christ demonstrated, after he came from the heavens (incarnated) and suffered everything that he suffered for us.
-But notice, please, how he arrives at that, saying: “He collides, or stumbles, or becomes weak.”
-Do not tell me, says Q. Paul, that this matter is unreasonable, but I say to you, whenever you can (correct these matters), correct them.
-Especially since that person (who is weak in faith) has every right to be offered help in his weakness.”
-On your part, no harm will befall you, and of course, this angel is not considered hypocrisy, but rather it is construction and planning.
-Because if you oblige him, and he is broken, he will accuse you, and even more so he will be encouraged to eat, while if you show kindness or forgive him, first of all, he will love you, and will not doubt you when you teach, and you will take authority in a very delicate matter, to plant the right teachings within him.
-But if he hated you once, you would have closed the door to talking (to him).
-Therefore, do not force him, but you yourself should turn away (from everything that causes him to stumble) for his sake (that is, for the sake of his salvation.
-You turn away, not because he is unclean, but because he causes that (brother) to stumble), and in this way he will love you more.
-This commandment is what the Apostle Paul gave, saying: “It is good that you do not eat meat,” not because eating meat is unclean, but because it stumbles and makes your brother weak.
+So there is nothing that can equal the brother’s salvation.
+And this is what Christ showed, after He came from heaven (became incarnate), and suffered all that He suffered for us.
+But observe, please, how He arrives at that, saying: “struck or stumbled or weakened.”
+Do not tell me, as St. Paul says, that this is absurd, but I say to you, as much as you can (to correct these things), correct them.
+Especially since he (weak in faith) has every right to be helped in his weakness.”
+And on your part, no harm will come to you, and of course this angel is not hypocrisy, but building and planning.
+For if you oblige him, and he is broken, he will accuse you, and will be encouraged to eat more, whereas if you show leniency or forgive him, first of all he will love you, and will not doubt you when you teach, and you will take authority in a very delicate matter to plant in him the right doctrines.
+But if he hates you once, you will have closed the door to conversation (with him).
+So do not force him, but you yourself should stay away (from everything that causes him to stumble) for his sake (that is, for his salvation, stay away not because he is unclean, but because he causes that “brother” to stumble), and thus he will love you more.
+This is the commandment that the Apostle Paul gave, saying: “It is good not to eat meat,” not because eating meat is unclean, but because it causes your brother to stumble and become weak.

 4- “Do you have faith?”
 Let it be yours before God.”
 Romans 14-22.